 Always wear proper running shoes on hard surfaces like asphalt or concrete

-If you want to reduce your running recovery time, visit your local retail or go online to browse compression socks by Dr. Motion.
-Our graduated compression socks are stylish and reasonably priced.
+If you want to reduce your running recovery time, visit your local retail or our site to buy Dr. Motion’s compression socks.
+Our graduated knee high compression socks for runners are stylish and reasonably priced.
 You can easily go from work to play and travel with our large selection of compression socks for men, women, and athletes.